ronik-design/ronik-base/README.txt

 *   *   After a cleanup, check the plugin’s results to review which files were flagged and ensure that no important media was inadvertently removed.
 3. Managing Deleted Media
 *   Backup and Recovery:
-*   *   [Plugin Name] allows you to back up your media files before deletion.
+*   *   Media Harmony allows you to back up your media files before deletion.
 Ensure that you have created a backup of your media files before initiating cleanup to restore any files if needed.
 4. Checking Performance
 *   Monitor Plugin Impact:
-*   *   [Plugin Name] includes a custom throttle system designed to minimize performance impact.
+*   *   Media Harmony includes a custom throttle system designed to minimize performance impact.
 For optimal performance, consider running the plugin during off-peak hours.
 5. Troubleshooting and Support
 *   Consult the FAQ:
 *   *   For common questions and troubleshooting tips, refer to the FAQ section of the plugin or the official support page.